-In addition to five core modules, each candidate pursues a pathway of at least six optional modules in pursuit of one of the named themes, or selects freely from the full list of modules (although choices may be constrained by dependencies, pre-requisites and timetabling).
+In addition to five core modules, each candidate pursues a pathway of at least six student-selected modules in pursuit of one of the named themes, or selects freely from the full list of modules (although choices may be constrained by dependencies, pre-requisites and timetabling).
 Each theme has its own aims and learning outcomes, in addition to the overall course objectives, and offers a selection of specialised modules relevant to advanced practice in that discipline.

 Epidemiology is the study of the distribution and determinants of health-related states or events (including disease), and the application of this study to the control of diseases and other health problems.
 The Epidemiology theme aims to provide students with advanced knowledge and understanding of epidemiological principles and procedures, and their application to health and human population-based research, including training in critical appraisal, study design, protocol development and statistical analysis of epidemiological data.